The path to an hATTR amyloidosis diagnosis

 A genetic test will determine whether a person carries one of the more than 120 variants in the transthyretin (TTR) gene associated with hATTR amyloidosis.
 Once a gene variant is identified, family members of an affected individual can use this information to help determine their own risk.

-Genetic counseling and testing options
+Genetic testing and counseling options

 Learn more about Alnylam Act® »